 Salary ranges in job posts

-If the current trend continues, we can likely expect other U.S. states and cities to follow suit.
+If the current trend continues, we can likely expect other US states and cities to follow suit.
 Datapeople will, of course, continue to update our platform as these changes occur.
 Keep an eye on this space going forward.
+Want to see our pay transparency guidance in action?
+Click here to get started.